Dha (sword)

-Dha (ဓား; also spelled dah) is the Burmese word for "knife" and "sword" similar term to daab or darb (ดาบ) in Thai language for a single edge sword.
-The term dha is conventionally used to refer to a wide variety of knives and swords used by many people across Southeast Asia, especially present-day Myanmar (Burma), Thailand, Yunnan, Laos, and Cambodia and Northeast India.
+Dha (ဓား; also spelled dah) is a Burmese word meaning "knife" or "sword" which conventionally refers to a wide variety of bladed weapons used across Southeast Asia, especially present-day Myanmar (Burma), Thailand, Yunnan, Laos, Cambodia, and Northeast India.
+It is related to the Thai word for a single-edged sword, daab/darb (ดาบ).

 Origins

 Soldiers at the Bayon temple (12th/13th century) wielding curved swords.
 Located at the ruins of Angkor.

 A man from Siam(Thailand) carrying a sheathed sword.
-This is from the boxer codex which is from around c.1590 A.D.
+This is from the Boxer Codex which is from around c.1590 A.D.

 A man from Kampuchea(Cambodia) wielding a curved sword.
-This is from the boxer codex which is from around c.1590 A.D.
+This is from the Boxer Codex which is from around c.1590 A.D.

 The broad use and diffusion of the dha across Southeast Asia makes it difficult to attribute the definitive origin.

 The dha may have its origins with the Burmese people and Tai people who migrated to the area from present-day Yunnan Province in southern China.
 The Khmer and Mon peoples were well established before the arrival of the Tai or the Burmese people; perhaps they invented the dha as 13th-century reliefs at Angkor depict the weapon.
 The history of the region includes many periods where one or the other of these groups dominated, bringing along their culture and weapons to conquered areas.

 Similar terms exist in the surrounding area with slightly different meanings.
 The Chinese word dao (dou in Cantonese) means knife but can refer to any bladed weapon with only one edge.
 From the Himalayas, the dao spread to Southeast Asia where it came into its present shape.
 While it is pronounced dha in Burmese, among Khmer-speakers it is known as dav (Khmer:ដាវ) and it may be related to the Malay words pedang and sundang, meaning sword.
 A related term, dap, means a long-handled sword in Malay.
 In Thailand, the dha corresponds to the krabi (กระบี่) but the equivalent Thai term is daab which is usually a single-edge sword.
 The Kachin dha used by the Kachin people has a long blade which is around 18 inches.